 But you can survive a timeshare presentation.
 And if you don’t — if you already own a timeshare — well, there’s a way out, even if you’re legally under contract.

 If you intend to travel during the pandemic, an airport, train station, or bus terminal is probably the last place you want to get stuck.
 Do I have to tell you why?
 There’s no place to sleep, food options are limited and expensive, and the bathrooms — yuck!

 Not all travel terminals are the same.
 But you can plan your trip to have the best possible experience.
 No joke: Your stopover can be one of the best parts of your trip.

 Health and safety isn’t an afterthought for travelers anymore.
 It’s the first thing they consider before they plan a trip.
 It’s often the only thing they worry about in the hours before their departure.
 Health and safety is everything in a post-COVID world.

 Renting a home or apartment for your next trip has a lot of benefits.
 You get your own place with a living room, private kitchen and multiple bedrooms.
 Also, you don’t have to share the place with 400 other people — unless you throw a big party.
 But when it comes to how to rent a vacation home, most travelers don’t have any idea where to start.

 If you’re not thinking about buying travel insurance for your next trip, you probably should.
 In a world filled with danger, including the ongoing COVID-19 pandemic, anything could happen.
 Here’s our guide to finding the best travel insurance.

-With the cruise industry slowly beginning to resume, now is the perfect time to review our ultimate guide to a successful voyage.
+With the cruise industry back in full force, now is the perfect time to review our ultimate guide to a successful voyage.

 The Elliott Advocacy team handles hundreds of requests for help from distressed cruise line passengers each year.
 Many of these cruise fiascos could have been avoided by following some simple guidelines.
 Here’s all the information you need to know about cruising before you embark on your next (or first) maritime adventure.